-- I. For the purpose of this article, public assistance programs shall consist of those specified in § 63.1-87. - J. If one or more changes with substantial impact are made to a proposed regulation from the time that it is published as a proposed regulation to the time it is published as a final regulation, any person may petition the agency within thirty days from the publication of the final regulation to request an opportunity for oral and written submittals on the changes to the regulation.
-If the agency receives requests from at least twenty-five persons for an opportunity to submit oral and written comments on the
+J. For the purpose of this article, public assistance programs shall consist of those specified in § 63.1-87.

+K. If one or more changes with substantial impact are made to a proposed regulation from the time that it is published as a proposed regulation to the time it is published as a final regulation, any person may petition the agency within thirty days from the publication of the final regulation to request an opportunity for oral and written submittals on the changes to the regulation.
+If the agency receives requests from at least twenty-five persons for an opportunity to submit oral and written comments on the changes to the regulation, the agency shall suspend the regulatory process for thirty days to solicit additional public comment, unless the agency determines that the changes made are minor or inconsequential in their impact.
+Agency denial of petitions for a comment period on changes to the regulation shall be subject to judicial review.

-- changes to the regulation, the agency shall suspend the regulatory process for thirty days to solicit additional public comment, unless the agency determines that the changes made are minor or inconsequential in their impact.
-Agency denial of petitions for a comment period on changes to the regulation shall be subject to judicial review. - 126 K. In no event shall the failure to comply with the requirements of subsection F of this section be deemed mere harmless error for the purposes of § 9-6.14:17. - 128 L. This section shall not apply to the issuance by the State Air Pollution Control Board of variances 129 - 2.
-That the provisions of this act shall become effective on January 1, 1995.
+L. In no event shall the failure to comply with the requirements of subsection F of this section be deemed mere harmless error for the purposes of § 9-6.14:17.

+M. This section shall not apply to the issuance by the Department of State Air Pollution Control Board of variances to its regulations.